Skylight777/Boundzai-policies/PRIVACY_POLICY_EN.md

 Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us at: [your email address]
+If you have any questions or concerns about this Privacy Policy, please contact us at: boundzai.app@gmail.com

 🔒 Your privacy matters.
 Your data stays yours.